-with which we expand the magnetization operators as where $\hat{m}_{\bf k}^{\dagger}$ and $\hat{m}_{\bf k}$ are the creation and annihilation operator of magnons.
+with which we expand the magnetization operators as where $\hat{m}_{\bf k}^{\dagger}$ and $\hat{m}_{\bf k}$ are the creation and annihilation operators of magnon.
 In this ansatz, $\hat{M}_{x,y}$ are no longer Hermitian operators since $\omega_N$ is not purely real, different from the conventional quantization scheme.

-To derive the \textit{bare} photon modes in the heterostructure, we construct an NM$|$non-magnetic-insulator(I)$|$NM heterostructure, in which the thickness of the non-magnetic insulator is also set to be $2d_{F}$.
+To derive the \textit{bare} photon modes in the heterostructure, we construct an alternative NM$|$non-magnetic-insulator(I)$|$NM heterostructure, in which the thickness of the non-magnetic insulator is also set to be $2d_{F}$.
 The electric fields are governed by

 Given the isotropy in the propagation $y$-$z$ plane, without losing generality, we consider the wave propagation along the $\hat{\bf z}$-direction.
 We assume the plane-wave solution ${\bf E}=\tilde{\bf E}(x)e^{ikz-i\omega t}$, where the amplitudes